 For broader cases, applicable to companies, consider the benefits of big data for risk analysis.
 Studying previous years and the cases of your competitors, you can use the information to really see how smart of an idea it would be to take a certain risk.
 Not just by assessing it via your analysts but via cold, hard data.

-Big data helps organize patient records, including all health reports, pre-existing conditions, and diagnoses.
+Big data in healthcare helps organize patient records, including all health reports, pre-existing conditions, and diagnoses.
 That way you can get information quicker and, in turn, provide faster healthcare without compromising quality.

 Using data gathered on trading paths, customers, and delivery routes can help a company market its goods better by aiming at a particular area of the world or the country.
 Moreover, it also allows for a big cut to logistics costs as it optimizes all parts of the delivery, including the dreaded “last mile”.
 Moreover, collecting data on your logistics partners lets you know which are making late deliveries or not following the correct routes.